 Statement from Ms Janet Anderson PSM, Aged Care Quality and Safety Commissioner

-The Commission is continuing to fully exercise its regulatory authority to mitigate risk to those in Newmarch House.
+The Commission is continuing to fully exercise its regulatory authority to mitigate risk to residents and staff in Newmarch House.
 This authority is supporting the important work of local health authorities and experts, including infectious disease specialists, Public Health Unit clinicians, and other representatives from NSW Health.
 We continue to work closely with the Commonwealth Department of Health to identify and address issues and ensure that every effort is made to protect each resident’s safety and wellbeing.

 If there are concerns about the care of residents or the actions of specific services in the context of the COVID-19 pandemic, complaints can be made via the Commission’s website www.agedcarequality.gov.au or by calling 1800 951 822.”